-Projects with less than 25 percent of the units assisted will be rated higher than projects with 25 percent of the units assisted.
-In the case of projects for occupancy by the elderly, persons with disabilities or families needing other services, Housing Connect will rate partially assisted projects on the percent of units assisted.
-Projects with the lowest percent of assisted units will receive the highest score.
+In order to promote partially assisted projects, projects where less than 25 percent of the units will be assisted will be rated higher than projects where 25 percent or more of the units will be assisted.
+In the case of projects for occupancy by the elderly, persons with disabilities or families needing other services, Housing Connect will rate partially assisted projects on the percentage of units assisted.
+Projects with the lowest percentage of assisted units will receive the highest score.